pandeydivesh15/AVSR-Deep-Speech/README.md

 Argument			|	Description
 ---					|	---
--d, --export_dir	|	Dir where the trained model's meta graph and data were exported -wd, --wav_dir		|	Dir where wav files are stored (all files' transcripts will be generated) -af, --wav_file		|	Wav file's location.
+-d, --export_dir	|	Dir where the trained model's meta graph and data were exported -af, --wav_file		|	Wav file's location.
 Only one transcript generated.
 If --wav_dir is given, --wav_file will have no effect.
 -vf, --video_file	|	Video file's location.
 Only one transcript generated.
 If --wav_dir or --wav_file are also given as args, --video_file will have no effect.
 -n, --model_name	|	Name of the model exported